grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 ## Strings

-Strings are represented by sequences of Unicode characters surrounded by double quotes `""`:
+Strings are represented by sequences of Unicode characters surrounded by double quotes `""`.

 ```river
 "Hello, world!"
 ```

 A `\` in a string starts an escape sequence to represent a special character.
-The supported escape sequences are as follows:
+The following table shows the supported escape sequences.

 | Sequence     | Replacement                                                                             |
 |--------------|-----------------------------------------------------------------------------------------|